 AG: How was it coming back to Twin Peaks all these years later?
-There were so many stories about what was happening off screen during Season 2 and that not everybody was happy at all times.
-Now 25 years later, you’re coming back and it was completely crafted by David and Mark and they were getting to do things the way they wanted to.
+There were so many stories about what was happening off screen during Season 2, and that not everybody was happy at all times.
+Now 25 years later, you’re coming back and David and Mark entirely crafted it, and they were getting to do things the way they wanted to.

 KR: Well, again, another miracle.
 What was frustrating about Season 2 is that we understood that David Lynch had opportunities to make his movie that he wanted to make.
 That’s just how it works.
 Some of the other producers on the show, one in particular, were assholes.
-For some reason they made it their mission to fuck up the show or steer it in their way, which was not David Lynch’s way.
-I’ve used this example before but if you take a wide angle lens and put it on a camera and turn the camera sideways, that’s not David Lynch-y.
+For some reason, they made it their mission to fuck up the show or steer it in their way, which was not David Lynch’s way.
+I’ve used this example before, but if you take a wide angle lens and put it on a camera and turn the camera sideways, that’s not David Lynch-y.
 That’s weird, for weirdness sake.
 They had us do stuff that wasn’t true to our characters and it was upsetting in the second season.
 To know that David Lynch was directing all 18 hours was like a warm blanket when you’re cold.
 We’ll finally get to do it right, the way it was supposed to be.
 Not just for us but for everybody who likes Twin Peaks.
 That’s what it was like the whole time.
 It was such a joy.
-It was like getting to go back in time and makeup something you have huge regrets for and huge amounts of stored up emotion that you had no place to put for 30 years.
-So much regret.
-The TV show Twin Peaks was unlike anything else and we knew it.
-It was a gift from God and then these little devils came into try and destroy it and it hurt.
+It was like getting to go back in time and make up for something you have huge regrets for and huge amounts of stored up emotion that you had no place to put for 30 years — so much regret.
+The TV show Twin Peaks was unlike anything else, and we knew it.
+It was a gift from God and then these little devils came into try and destroy it, and it hurt.
 It hurt a lot.
 It was unfinished business.
 We wanted to make it right again and I think we got to.
-We got to sit down, put your seatbelt on and go into David Lynch’s mind and what a place.
+We got to sit down, put your seatbelt on, and go into David Lynch’s mind and what a place.